 Family Genealogy and History Internet Education Directory The aim of this website is to "promote scholarly educational access to all key worldwide Internet genealogical and family history databases and resources."

-Newspaper Obituaries on the Web Access to databases of archived obituaries on the Internet – 6 million free newspaper obituaries in the United States.
+Newspaper Obituaries on the Web Access to databases of archived obituaries on the Internet – six million free newspaper obituaries in the United States.

 Obituary Central This website is an obituary database for finding obituaries and performing cemetery searches.

-Obituaries (Cyndi’s List of Genealogy Sites on the Internet) The Obituaries section of this comprehensive guide to genealogy resources.
+Obituaries (Cyndi’s List of Genealogy Websites) The Obituaries section of this comprehensive guide to genealogy resources.

 Obituaries Help Resource for online and newspaper obituaries archives and genealogy research.

 More From Obituary Guide:

 - Writing Your Own Obituary Offers Chance for Reflection